This post covers how to wear a graphic Tee at a certain age.

 Graphic Tees must have a purpose

 As a kid, my mom forbid to wear Tees outside the house and yard.
 She considered T-shirts of any kind as American underwear.
 Even when it was a graphic Tee.
 The only T-shirt that was allowed to be worn in public was the ugly uniform top of the sports club we were members in.
 This piece was ok for her as it was part of a uniform, i.e. it had a purpose.
-It served to identify the wear to belong to a certain club or group.
+It served to identify the wearer to belong to a certain club or group.
 In other words, it goes back to the history of graphic T-shirts.